Find City Commission meeting agendas, schedules, presentations, and more.

-We have been awarded a $5.1 million grant from the Environmental Protection Agency (EPA) for private lead service line replacements.
-The City will have a 10 percent local match of $571,390, and the total project cost is just over $5.7 million.
+In 2021, we received a $5.1 million grant from the Environmental Protection Agency (EPA) for private lead service line replacements.
+We have a 10 percent local match of $571,390; the total project cost is approximately $5.7 million.

 # of Private Lead Services